MattYu/django-docker-nginx-postgres-letsEncrypt-jobBoard/README.md

 1) Make sure [Docker](https://www.docker.com/) is installed and running on the machine.
 No other installation is needed.
 2) Make a `web.env`file (not included in the code) using the same format as `web.env.dev` file (include here) as template and in the same folder location.
 Change the keys to your own production keys:
     - Add your host ip/domain name to `DJANGO_ALLOWED_HOSTS`.
-    - Add your Google Captcha key (make sure that your domain is in your Google Key API account's allowed list)
+    - Add your [Google reCaptcha V2] (https://www.google.com/recaptcha/intro/v3.html) key (make sure that your domain is in your Google Key API account's allowed list)
     - You should generate a new strong `secret key`; this will be used for RSA.
     - `DEV=False`
     - Leave the DB login credentials item (i.e. use the default linux postgre db login credentials) - the DB is not exposed to the web and there is no need to further secure it.
     - Add your email credentials and `smtp` host. `web/ace/settings.py` uses PORT = 587 and TLS by default.
-    - and Google Map API key (make sure that your domain is in the allowed list)
+    - and [Google Map API](https://cloud.google.com/maps-platform/) key (make sure that your domain is in the allowed list)
     - The `GOOGLE_API_KEY` is optional and currently not use, use the same key as dev to omit it.

     - Make a `db.env` file with the same content as `db.env.dev`.